Creative people turned Trump’s much-ridiculed handwritten note into a Morrissey song

 — RuPaul Giamatti (@BenJamminAsh) November 21, 2019

-Listen to another Oswalt-inspired take on the mashup here.
+Listen to another Oswalt-inspired take on the mashup here, and yet another one here.